cosmob3/reusable-vue-componts-ach_7/README.md

 ## My Process

-- Looked at what I would need to create and saw if those could be smaller components within a bigger component.
+- Looked at what I would need to create and saw if those could be smaller components within a bigger component

-- I decided to make the `cta-button` and the `tags` into their own components.
+- I decided to make the `cta-button` and the `tags` into their own components

 - Made the button, I tested it out and it took up the width of the screen.
-Hope I can fix it later once its inside a component.
+Hope I can fix it later once its inside a component

 - Created tag component!

 - Went ahead and created a card component.
 Added the `cta-button` and `tags` to it.
 Used a grid box to display 3 card columns.
 Made all the other parts static but I'm seeing that I'll have to something more dynamic to change out the image and title.

 - Going to work on props

+---

+- What things do I want to be able to change from the `index.vue` page

+  - X title
+  - X text
+  - images
+  - tags

+  Therefore,

+  - X button can remain a component

+- Used Props and slots to add the title and text for the cards so that they can be changed from the `index.vue` page